How to deal with waste, including hazardous waste, and prevent pollution.

 Find out about your responsibilities as a waste carrier.

 If you ask someone else to move your waste you should make sure that they’re registered.
-If you don’t check that somebody taking your waste is authorised and it’s fly-tipped, you could be liable and may be fined.
+If you do not check that the person taking your waste is authorised and it’s fly-tipped, you could be liable and may be fined.

-When you pass your waste onto a waste carrier or to a waste management site you need to give them a transfer note.
-You must keep a copy of the transfer note for a minimum of 2 years.
+When you pass your waste onto a waste carrier or waste management site you must give them a transfer note.
+You must keep a copy of the transfer note for at least 2 years.
 Different rules apply when you move hazardous waste.

 Waste use, treatment, recovery and disposal

-Usually any waste treatment, recovery or disposal needs an environmental permit from the Environment Agency.
+You usually need an environmental permit from the Environment Agency for any waste treatment, recovery or disposal.
 It’s illegal to bury waste on your farm without an environmental permit.

 There are exemptions for: